tc39/proposal-temporal/docs/timezone.md

 For usage examples and a more complete explanation of how this disambiguation works and why it is necessary, see [Resolving ambiguity](./ambiguity.md).

-If the result is outside the range that `Temporal.Absolute` can represent, then a `RangeError` will be thrown, no matter the value of `disambiguation`.
+If the result is earlier or later than the range that `Temporal.Absolute` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then a `RangeError` will be thrown, no matter the value of `disambiguation`.

 ### timeZone.**getPossibleAbsolutesFor**(_dateTime_: Temporal.DateTime) : array&lt;Temporal.Absolute&gt;